 The technique is centered on what you’re doing now, what areas of growth will make you better tomorrow based on what you’re seeking to accomplish.
 The simple interface solution with 360 degree evaluations would greatly increase the adoption of a culture of real-time feedback in the coming years.

-A New Learning and Development Space
+HR Trends #8 – Continuous Learning and Development Space

 Continuing our HR trends with one in the field of learning and development.
 While there was already a consistent need to upskill a substantial part of the global workforce before COVID-19, this need has only become more evident in the months since then.
 Unfortunately, there are slim picks in the market for HR experts with future-oriented expertise.
 Instead of constantly looking for new talent, the most effective approach is to upsurge the HR team to ensure that they have the expertise to spur growth in an evolving digital world.